We hope you find these answers to our most frequently asked questions helpful.

 In hot climates, homes with east and west-facing windows and unshaded south-facing windows, Low-E coating should be applied to the outside pane of glass.
 However, cold climate homes with windows designed to retain heat energy during winter months should apply Low-E coating to the inside panes.
 Low-E coatings are applied in either soft or hard coats.
 Soft Low-E coatings degrade when exposed to air and moisture.
 They’re easily damaged and don’t last long.
 Therefore, manufacturers restrict their application to insulated multiple-pane windows.
 For a more durable solution, Hard Low-E coatings can be used in add-on (retrofit) applications.

-By filling the space between layers of glass with a less conductive and more viscous slow-moving gas you minimize the convection currents within these spaces, which results in a reduced transfer of heat between the inside and outside.
+- What is Argon/Krypton & Why is it Used?By filling the space between layers of glass with a less conductive and more viscous slow-moving gas you minimize the convection currents within these spaces which results in a reduced transfer of heat between the inside and outside.

 The introduction of argon and krypton gas fills by manufacturers looking to improve window efficiency resulted in a measurable improvement in thermal performance.
 Inexpensive, nontoxic, nonreactive, clear and odorless, argon has proven to be a perfect gas fill.
 The optimal spacing for argon is about the same as for air (1/2 inch or 11-13 mm).